dub-flow/sessionprobe/README.md

 - You can build the tool yourself via `go build`
 - You can build the docker image yourself via `docker build . -t fw10/sessionprobe`

+# Features 🔎

+- Test for authorization issues
+- Automatically dedupes URLs
+- Sorts the URLs by response status code and extension (e.g., `.css`, `.js`), and provides the length
+- Multi-threaded
+- Proxy functionality to pass all requests e.g. through `Burp`
+- ...

 # Example Output 📋

 ```